arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 - 8x high side switches (2x **TPS4H160AQPWPRQ1**), one for each channel.
 - The current limit nominal value is 0.6A per channel.
 Due to internal **TPS4H160AQPWPRQ1** circuit tolerances, the real value can be higher, up to 0.9A.

-### Digital Programmable
+### Programmable Digital I/O
-The **digital programmable** connector has a 24V IN pin which must be supplied with 24V DC.
+The **programmable digital I/O** connector has a 24V IN pin which must be supplied with 24V DC.

 The 24V IN pin is not galvanically isolated: the input voltage must be referred to the same GND of the board.

-The supply voltage can be the same 24V which is powering the board.
-There are 12x high-side switches (3x **TPS4H160AQPWPRQ1**), one for each channel.

 The supply voltage can be the same 24V which is powering the board.
 There are 3x **TPS4H160AQPWPRQ1** chipsets, one for each channel, having a total of 12x high-side switches.